Do You Have to Pay Taxes on a Personal Injury Settlement?

 Our Boca Raton personal injury lawyers are here to help you and your family

 At GED Lawyers, LLP, we are a results-driven law firm, and we’re always ready and willing to fight for your right to compensation.
 We know how difficult it is to deal with injuries suffered due to the negligence of others, so we always pursue your quest for compensation with diligence and compassion.
 If you’ve been injured, or have taxation questions related to your personal injury settlement, please call 561-995-1966 or use our online contact form to speak with one of our dedicated attorneys today.
-The consultation is free.
+The case review is free.